orsifacundo/aif-c01-exam/README.md

 - **Human Feedback**: Can incorporate workforce feedback from employees or subject matter experts
 - **Bedrock Integration**: Same capabilities available in Bedrock console for pre-trained LLMs

 ### 4.2: Recognize The Importance of Transparent And Explainable Models

+#### Model Transparency

+- **Transparency**: Measures the degree to which ML owners and stakeholders can understand how a model works and why it produces its outputs.
+The degree of transparency required often depends upon regulatory requirements to protect consumers against bias and unfairness.

+- **Two Measures of Transparency**:
+  - **Interpretability**: Understanding the inner mechanisms of how a model works
+  - **Explainability**: Being able to describe what a model is doing without knowing exactly how

+#### Interpretability vs Explainability

+- **Highly Transparent Models**: Use straightforward algorithms that are easy to interpret
+  - **Linear regression**: Can see the slope and intercept of a line and how it's used
+  - **Decision trees**: Produce basic and understandable rules

+- **Less Interpretable Models**:
+  - **Neural networks**: Emulate human brain function but inner workings are difficult to understand

+- **Explainability**: Models that are less interpretable can still be explained by observing outputs relative to inputs
+  - Treats the model as a **black box**
+  - Every model can be observed and explained using model agnostic approaches
+  - Can answer real-world questions like "why was this email flagged as spam?" or "why was this loan application rejected?"
+  - Often sufficient to meet business objectives

+#### Tradeoffs of High Transparency

+##### Performance Tradeoffs
+- **Low Complexity Models**: Easier to interpret but limited in capabilities and performance
+- **General Rule**: Model transparency improvement usually involves compromise in model performance

+##### Security Tradeoffs
+- **Vulnerability**: Transparent AI models are more susceptible to attacks because hackers have more information about inner mechanisms
+- **Attack Surface**: Attackers can find vulnerabilities more easily in transparent models
+- **Opaque Models**: Limit attackers to only what they can learn from studying model outputs
+- **Security Requirement**: Properly securing model artifacts is crucial for transparent models

+##### Additional Security Concerns
+- **Proprietary Algorithm Exposure**: More explanations of AI model behavior make it easier for attackers to reverse engineer the model
+- **Data Privacy**: Ensuring customer data privacy while maintaining transparency can be challenging
+- **Training Data Exposure**: Transparency might require sharing details about training data, raising privacy concerns

+#### Tools for Transparency and Explainability

+##### Open Source Software
+- **Collaborative Development**: Developed collaboratively and openly on platforms like GitHub
+- **Maximum Transparency**: Users obtain understanding of model's construction and inner workings
+- **Fairness Confidence**: Inner workings are open for scrutiny, instilling confidence in fairness
+- **Diversity Benefits**: Global contributors result in increased developer diversity and less bias
+- **Issue Detection**: More people involved means bias or coding issues are more likely to be caught

+##### Open Source Concerns
+- **Model Safety**: Some companies have concerns about maximum transparency
+- **Employee Restrictions**: Block employees from developing with or using open source models
+- **Proprietary Preference**: Prefer proprietary development, limiting model transparency for safety reasons

+#### AWS AI Service Documentation

+##### AI Service Cards
+- **Purpose**: Form of responsible AI documentation for AWS-hosted models
+- **Content**: Single place to learn about intended use cases, limitations, responsible AI design choices, deployment and performance optimization best practices
+- **Available Services**:
+  - Amazon Rekognition (matching faces)
+  - Amazon Textract (analyzing IDs)
+  - Amazon Comprehend (detecting PII)
+  - Amazon Bedrock (Amazon Titan Text foundation model)

+##### SageMaker Model Cards
+- **Purpose**: Document lifecycle of custom models from design through evaluation
+- **Auto-population**: SageMaker automatically populates details about trained models
+- **Included Details**: Training methods, datasets used, containers used

+#### Explainability Tools

+##### SageMaker Clarify

+- Feature Attribution
+    - **Shapley Values**: Provides feature attributions based on Shapley values concept
+    - **Feature Contribution**: Determine contribution each feature made to model predictions
+    - **Visualization**: Bar charts showing most impactful features used by model

+- Partial Dependence Plots
+    - **Purpose**: Shows how model's predictions change for different values of a feature
+    - **Analysis**: Available in SageMaker Clarify for understanding feature impact

+#### Human-Centered AI

+##### Design Principles
+- **Human Priority**: Designing AI systems that prioritize human needs and values
+- **Interdisciplinary Collaboration**: Involves psychologists, ethicists, and domain experts
+- **User Involvement**: Users participate in development process for genuine benefit and user-friendliness
+- **Enhancement Goal**: Enhance human abilities rather than replace them
+- **Ethical Alignment**: Incorporates humans in each development stage for transparency, explainability, fairness, and privacy

+#### Human Review Services

+##### Amazon Augmented AI (A2I)
+- **Purpose**: Incorporates human review for AI service inferences or custom model predictions
+- **Low-Confidence Review**: Send inferences with low-confidence scores to human reviewers
+- **Feedback Loop**: Human feedback added to training data for model re-training
+- **Audit Capability**: Human reviewers can review random predictions for model auditing
+- **Reviewer Options**: Use organizational reviewers or Amazon Mechanical Turk
+- **Configurable**: Set number of reviewers needed per prediction
+- **Use Case Example**: Human review of Amazon Rekognition explicit content detection with low confidence

+##### Reinforcement Learning from Human Feedback (RLHF)
+- **Industry Standard**: Technique for ensuring LLMs produce truthful, harmless, and helpful content
+- **Reward Maximization**: Uses reinforcement learning to train models for decisions that maximize rewards
+- **Human Integration**: Incorporates human feedback in rewards function for human-aligned output
+- **Reward Model**: Separate model trained on human preferences serves as reward predictor
+- **Training Process**:
+  1. Humans review multiple LLM responses to same prompt
+  2. Indicate preferred responses
+  3. Preferences become training data for reward model
+  4. Reward model predicts human scoring of prompt responses
+  5. LLM uses reward model to refine responses for maximum reward
+- **Implementation**: SageMaker Ground Truth facilitates collecting human preferences for RLHF